beuschc/ProTargetMiner/README.md

     install.packages(c("shiny", "plotly", "tidyverse", "DT", "shinycssloaders", "shinydashboard"))
     BiocManager::install("mixOmics")
-which should take less than 1min.
+Which should take less than 1min.

 Once all packages are installed, please start the ProTargetMiner R shiny with the following command: